-The District reserves in the Bond Resolution the right to issue the remaining (i) \$71,540,000 principal amount of authorized but unissued unlimited tax bonds for the purpose of acquiring or constructing water, sanitary sewer and drainage facilities, (ii) \$35,215,000 principal amount of authorized but unissued unlimited tax bonds for the purpose of acquiring or constructing road facilities, (iii) \$20,000,000 principal amount of authorized but unissued unlimited tax bonds for the purpose of acquiring or constructing park and recreational facilities, and (iv) \$172,775,000 principal amount of authorized but unissued unlimited tax bonds for the purpose of refunding outstanding bonds.
-After reimbursement from sale of the Bonds, the Major Landowner will have expended approximately \$14,903,000 (as of February 28, 2018) for land and design, construction and acquisition of District utilities, park and recreational facilities and roadways not yet reimbursed.
-Additionally, after reimbursement from the sale of the Bonds, pursuant to an interlocal agreement between the District and MUD 321, the District will owe MUD 321 approximately \$321,400 for engineering expenses incurred by MUD 321 for District's facilities.
+The District reserves in the Bond Resolution the right to issue the remaining (i) \$57,985,000 principal amount of authorized but unissued unlimited tax bonds for the purpose of acquiring or constructing water, sanitary sewer and drainage facilities, (ii) \$35,215,000 principal amount of authorized but unissued unlimited tax bonds for the purpose of acquiring or constructing road facilities, (iii) \$20,000,000 principal amount of authorized but unissued unlimited tax bonds for the purpose of acquiring or constructing park and recreational facilities, and (iv) \$172,775,000 principal amount of authorized but unissued unlimited tax bonds for the purpose of refunding outstanding bonds.
+After reimbursement from sale of the Bonds, the Major Landowner will have expended approximately \$1,000,000 (as of October 9, 2019) for construction and acquisition of District utilities, park and recreational facilities and roadways not yet reimbursed.

+Additionally, pursuant to an interlocal agreement between the District and MUD 321, the District owes MUD 321 approximately \$20,000 for engineering expenses incurred by MUD 321 for District facilities.
 It is anticipated that proceeds from future issues of District bonds will be used, in part, to reimburse the Major Landowner and MUD 321, respectively, for these costs to the extent allowed by the Commission, including payments to the City of Houston for the right to use additional capacity in the City's water supply and wastewater treatment facilities, if applicable.
 In addition, the District may issue additional bonds approved by the District voters in future elections.
 The principal amount of bonds issued to finance parks and recreational facilities may not exceed 1% of the District's certified value.
-See "THE BONDS-Issuance of Additional Debt" and "USE AND DISTRIBUTION OF BOND PROCEEDS-Future Debt."
+See "THE BONDS-Issuance of Additional Debt" and "USE AND DISTRIBUTION OF BOND PROCEEDS- Future Debt."
 The issuance of such obligations may adversely affect the investment security of the Bonds.
 The District does not employ any formula with regard to assessed valuations or tax collections or otherwise to limit the amount of bonds which may be issued.
 Any bonds issued by the District, however, must be approved by the Attorney General of Texas and the Board of the District and any bonds issued to acquire or construct water, sanitary sewer and drainage facilities or parks and recreational facilities must be approved by the Commission.